WebOfWorlds/WoWAPI/README.md

 ## Core Principles of the Web of Worlds

 This project to link virtual worlds highlights a compelling analogy between the World Wide Web—a unified system of URL-addressable, interconnected interactive experiences—and what we envision as a cohesive metaverse platform.
 This envisioned platform comprises numerous addressable and interconnected spatial experiences, or virtual worlds, collectively forming what we call the “Web of Worlds.”
-Just as websites create a networked digital ecosystem, these spatial-first experiences would interconnect to create a seamless virtual universe as shown in Figure 1.
+Just as websites create a networked digital ecosystem, these spatial-first experiences would interconnect to create a seamless virtual world as shown in Figure 1.

 ![Web Of Worlds](specification/figures/wow.svg)